Terry-Mochire/Akan-Project/README.md

 Created on 4-03-2022, by TERRY MOCHIRE.

 ## Setup Instructions
 The website will run on latest browser versions.
+Desired ViewPort is 1024px.
 To contribute, or have the project as a base for your own, you can fork the project from GitHub then clone it to your local machine.

 ## Behaviour Driven Development